atomiks/tippyjs-react/README.md

 ---

-[Tippy.js](https://github.com/atomiks/tippyjs/) is a highly customizable tooltip and popover library powered by Popper.
-It handles the logic and optionally the styling involved in all types of elements that pop out from the flow of the document and get overlaid on top of the UI — think tooltips, popovers, dropdowns, menus, comboxes, popups, and more.
+[Tippy.js](https://github.com/atomiks/tippyjs/) is the complete tooltip, popover, dropdown, and menu solution for the web, powered by Popper.js.
+It provides the logic and styling involved in all types of elements that pop out from the flow of the document and get overlaid on top of the UI, positioned next to a reference element.

 This is a lightweight wrapper that lets you use it declaratively in React.